reshamas/fastai_deeplearn_part1/courses/dl2-v2/lesson_11_1.md

 - however many layers we want:  `num_layers=nl`
 - and some dropout inside the RNN as well:  `dropout=0.25`
 - So, this is all standard PyTorch stuff, you could use an LSTM here as well.
-- And then, finally, we need to turn that into some output that we're going to feed a decoder
+- And then, finally, we need to turn that into some output that we're going to feed the decoder, so let's use a linear layer to conver the number of hidden into the decoder embedding size:  `self.out_enc = nn.Linear(nh, em_sz_dec, bias=False)`

+#### `57:50` `def forward`
+- ok, in the forward pass, here's how that's used